Windows OS Hub

 $getHPBios.SetBIOSSetting('LAN/WLAN Switching','Enable')

-To view and manage BIOS settings on DELL computers, you can use the DCIM-BIOSService WMI class or the more modern root\dellomci class (available after the installation of the OMCI package — Open Manage Client Instrumentation).
+You can view and manage BIOS settings on DELL computers using the DCIM-BIOSService WMI class or the modern root\dellomci class (available after installing OMCI, Open Manage Client Instrumentation).

 To view the boot device order in BIOS on Dell computers, run the following command: